mgeeky/VisualBasicObfuscator/README.md

 ### KNOWN BUGS:

 - Inserting junk that is not a comment doesn't work properly (something about function boundaries detection)
-- There is a bug with function parameters mangling that introduces various syntax errors and breaks
+- -There is a bug with function parameters mangling that introduces various syntax errors and breaks-